MichaelCook/wordle/README.md

 ```
 $ ./wordle --help
-usage: wordle [-h] [attempts ...]
+usage: wordle [-h] [--num-suggestions N] [--debug] [attempts ...]

 Suggest Wordle guesses

 positional arguments:
-  attempts    For each attempt: X - an uppercase letter is correct and in the
+  attempts              For each attempt: X - an uppercase letter is correct
-              right place, x - a lowercase letter is correct but in the wrong
+                        and in the right place, x - a lowercase letter is
-              place, /x - letter is not in the solution
+                        correct but in the wrong place, /x - letter is not in
+                        the solution

 options:
   -h, --help            show this help message and exit
+  --num-suggestions N, -n N
+                        Maximum number of suggestions to show (default: 10)
+  --debug               Enable debug logging
 $
 $ ./wordle t/ea/s/e Ao/rt/a
   874 aloft